 Other defenses exist to fight this charge, including a showing that the alleged contraband does not qualify as “drug paraphernalia.”

 Attorney for Drug Paraphernalia Crimes in Tampa, FL

 If you have been arrested for possession of drug paraphernalia under Florida Statute Section 893.147, then contact an attorney at the Sammis Law Firm.
 This crime is often listed as POSSESSION OF DRUG PARAPHERNALIA (DRUG8102) on the criminal report affidavit.

 Many of these cases involve the officer issuing a “notice to appear” without making a formal arrest.
 If you were formally arrested for the charge, the standard bond is $500.
 Either way, possession of drug paraphernalia is a criminal offense that comes with criminal penalties.

-Contact an attorney at Sammis Law Firm.
-During your free consultation either over the phone or in person, we can discuss the way the paraphernalia was seized, the typical penalties imposed after a conviction and ways to fight the criminal charges for an outright dismissal.
+Contact an attorney at Sammis Law Firm for a free consultation either over the phone or in person.
+During the consultation, we can discuss the way the paraphernalia was seized, the typical penalties imposed after a conviction, and ways to fight the criminal charges for an outright dismissal.

 We represent clients charged with drug crimes and possession of narcotic paraphernalia charges in Hillsborough County, and throughout the Tampa Bay Area, including Pinellas County, Pasco County, and Polk County.

 Different Types of Drug Paraphernalia

 Depending on the circumstances of its possession, drug paraphernalia charges might include any one of the following:

 - roach clips;